lemontron/lemontron/lemontron-rev-a/bom/hardware/bearing-mr115.md

 qty: 3
 ---

-These bearings constrain the lead screw.

-On the lemontron Z Axis, the bottom seats two bearings, one on each side of the drive pulley, flanked by M5 shims.
+1. 3x used in the Z axis-- The bottom seats two bearings (one on each side of the drive pulley, flanked by M5 shims).
 The top seats one bearing.